pmean/build-website/text/06/PostmodernThought.md

 > > narrator.*
 >
 > Perhaps the most popular exposition of a postmodern philosophy is the
-> claim in Dan Brown\'s DaVinci Code that \"history is written by the
+> claim in Dan Brown's DaVinci Code that "history is written by the
-> winners.\" It is actually through an analogy of historical thought
+> winners."
+It is actually through an analogy of historical thought
 > that the concept of postmodernism became clearer to me.
 >
 > Can historians reach an objective conclusion about something like the
 > existence of the Holocaust?
-That\'s a topic tackled early in a book by
+That's a topic tackled early in a book by
-> Michael Shermer and Alex Grobman, \"Denying History: Who Says the
+> Michael Shermer and Alex Grobman, "Denying History: Who Says the
-> Holocaust Never Happened and Why Do They Say It?\" The book reviews
+> Holocaust Never Happened and Why Do They Say It?"
+The book reviews
 > the evolution of historical thought which started as a belief that an
 > objective account of history was an achievable goal.
 It then evolved
 > into a postmodern belief that all historical accounts reflect the